chaferoc/american-chile-economy/docs/data-model/cash-rents-data-model.md

 The $43.50 figure was published to social media on 2026-09-14 as the headline number, with its +9.4% against the state median and its rank of 40 of 106.
-Those three figures are all arithmetically correct and all rest on the least reliable observation in the series. **Withdrawn from the article pending resolution.**
+Those three figures are all arithmetically correct and all rest on the least reliable observation in the series.

 What this generalizes to, and the reason it is an open item rather than a
 correction: nothing in the model stops a low-confidence estimate from being